lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ### 3.1 Register your product with Amazon

 Follow these [instructions](https://github.com/alexa/alexa-avs-sample-app/wiki/Create-Security-Profile) to register your product and create a security profile.
-You can skip this set if you have a registered product you'd like to test with.
+You can skip this step if you have a registered product you'd like to test with.

 **IMPORTANT**: The allowed origin under web settings should be http://localhost:3000 and https://localhost:3000.
 The return URL under web settings should be http://localhost:3000/authresponse and https://localhost:3000/authresponse.